benjy2976/vuex-model-store-generator/README.md

 const state = {
     //here you can redefine or define new states
-//by default its going to create the next stores
+    //by default its going to create the next stores /*
-/*
     key:"id"
-plural:"products"
-pluralCapital:"Products"
-product:Object
-products:Array[]
-singular:"product"
-singularCapital:"Product"
+    itemSelected:Object
+    items:Array[]
+    relations:Array[]
      */
     //you do not need to define it, it is going to create automatically }

 const getters = {
     //here you can redefine or define new getters
-//by default its going to create the next getters
+    //by default its going to create the next getters /*
-/*
-productName(id)// getter used to access at the name of the product whit the id allProducts()//getter used to access at the list os Products selectedProduct()// getter used to access at te producto selected (only if is selectable) */
+    key: 'id',
+    // Getter para obtener el nombre del objeto seleccionado
+    name: (id) => {...},
+    // Getter para obtener el objeto seleccionado
+    find: (id) => {...},
+    // Getter para obtener la lista de objetos
+    list: [...],
+    // Getter para obtener la lista de objetos filtrados
+    filter: (filter) => [...],
+    // Getter para obtener el objeto seleccionado
+    selected: {...}
+    */

+    // Getter para obtener el indice de la tabla
     //you do not need to define it, it is going to create automatically
     //also you can create other getters if you need
 }

 const actions = {
     //here you can redefine or define new actions
-//by default its going to create the next actions
+    //by default its going to create the next actions /*
-/*
-getProducts(params)//this action invoque at the getAll(params) from the model an store the response into a state.products
+    *** esta acción invoca en getAll (params) del modelo y almacena la respuesta en un estado. *** get(params)//this action invoque at the getAll(params) from the model and store the response into a state.items
-//list
-afterGetProducts()//this action is called after the getProducts is dispatched, you yo can redefine it if you need createProduct(product)//this action create a new producto, call to the create(product) from the model and add the response
+    *** esta acción se invoca después de que se envía el get, puede redefinirlo si lo necesita *** afterGet()//this action is called after the get is dispatched, you yo can redefine it if you need
+    *** esta acción crea un nuevo item, llama a create(item) desde el modelo y agrega la respuesta *** create(item)//this action create a new item, call to the create(item) from the model and add the response
-//at the state.products list
+    //at the state.items list
-updateProduct(product)//this action update a new producto, call to the update(product) from the model and add the response
+    *** esta acción modifica un  item, llama a update(item) desde el modelo y agrega la respuesta *** update(item)//this action update a item, call to the update(item) from the model and add the response
-//at the state.products list
+    //at the state.items list
-deleteProduct(product)//this action delete a new producto, call to the delete(product) from the model and add the response
+    *** esta acción elimina un nuevo elemento, llama a eliminar (elemento) del modelo y agrega la respuesta *** delete(item)//this action delete a new item, call to the delete(item) from the model and add the response
+    *** action para determinar si se actualizara un objeto o varios de acuerdo al formato de llegada de la data *** sync(item/items)//action to determine if one object or several is updated according to the data arrival format
+    *** action para sincronizar objetos (items) con los objetos almacenado en el store *** syncItems(items)//action to synchronize objects (items) with the objects stored in the store
+    *** action para sincronizar un objeto (item) con un objeto almacenado en el store *** syncItem(item)//action to synchronize an object (item) with an object stored in the store
-//at the state.products list
+    //at the state.items list
-selectProduct(product)//this actions select one product from the list of products an put tha value into a state.product afterSelectProduct()//this action is called after the selectProduct is dispatched, you yo can redefine it if you need */
+    *** estas acciones seleccionan un elemento de la lista de elementos y ponen el valor en un estado. *** selectItem(item)//this actions select one item from the list of items and put the value into a state.item
+    *** esta acción se llama después de que se envía el artículo seleccionado, puede redefinirlo si lo necesita *** afterSelect()//this action is called after the selectItem is dispatched, you yo can redefine it if you need
+    *** esta accion de seleccioan el itemSelected *** deselect()//this action deselect the itemSelected
+    */
     //you do not need to define it, it is going to create automatically
     //also you can create other getters if you need
 }

 const mutations = {
 //here you can redefine or define new mutations
 //by default its going to create the next mutations
 /*
-setProducts(products)
-createProducto(product)
-updateProducto(product)
-setProductSelected(product)
+SET_ITEMS(items)
+CREATE(item)
+UPDATE(item)
+DELETE(item)
+SET_SELECTED(item)
+CLEAR_SELECTED()
 */
 }